Asteroid User Guide

-Asteroid is a multi-paradigm programming language supporting first-class patterns.
-The language is heavily influenced by Python, Rust, ML, and Prolog, and makes pattern matching one of its core computational mechanisms.
-We often refer to this as pattern-matching oriented programming.
-When we talk about pattern matching we mean structural pattern matching as well as regular expression matching.
+Asteroid is a modern, application-oriented, multi-paradigm programming language supporting first-class patterns.
+The language is heavily influenced by Python, Rust, ML, and Prolog.
+Furthermore, Asteroid is dynamically typed and makes pattern matching one of its core computational mechanisms.
+When we talk about pattern matching we mean both structural pattern matching as well as regular expression matching.

 Example: All statements that look like assignments are actually pattern-match statements.
 For example if we state,